luehrsenheinrich/wp-theme-boilerplate/README.md

 projects and the WordPress.org theme repository.

-We will also assume, that you have already configured your GitHub repository to new repository.
+We will also assume, that you have already configured your GitHub repository to your liking, downloaded the source of the boilerplate and uploaded it to your new repository.
 So let's get started:

 ### Theme Slug & Names